Huskyeder/stackato-doc/admin/server/hpcs.rst

 .. _vm-hpcs:

 .. index:: HPCS
-.. index:: HP Cloud Services
+.. index:: HP Public Cloud

 HP Cloud Services
 =================

-Stackato is available as a public server image on `HP Cloud Services
-<http://hpcloud.com/>`_.
-You can run a single instance of the Stackato
-VM under the terms of the `Micro Cloud License Agreement
+Stackato is available as a public server image on `HP Helion Public Cloud <http://hpcloud.com/>`_.
+You can run a single instance of the Stackato VM under the terms of the `Micro Cloud License Agreement
 <http://www.activestate.com/stackato/micro-cloud-license-agreement>`_.
 If you intend to create a production Stackato cluster, `contact ActiveState <http://www.activestate.com/get-quote>`_ about Stackato